seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 After adding this test case, the hashCode() mutation score increased to **100%**.

+### `isNaNRange()`
+Once the original test class for the Range method isNaNRange() was run, only one mutation persisted.
+This mutation was the change the conditional in the return to true.
+This mutation survives because no test case in the original class tested an expected false return from isNaNRange(), only checking true.
+Thus, adding a couple test cases where the Double.NaN value is employed and the assert expects false were added.
+These test cases were:
+`test()` : Uses a range with 0/0 as lower bound and 90 as upper bound.
+Calls isNaNRange() and expects false, since only one boundary value is NaN.
+When the return(true) mutant is injected, this test case will then fail and kill this mutant.
+`test2()` : Uses a range with both boundaries as NaN (0/0 for both).
+Expects a return of true from isNaNRange, since the entire range is NaN.
+This new test case was not added to kill a surviving mutant, but rather added because this test case where both boundaries are NaN was not originally included in our test class.
+Thus, a potential mutant that PIT did not create could have survived without this test added.
+`test3()`: Similar to test(), but instead upper boundary is NaN.
+Asserts false for isNaNRange() return, and should now fail and kill the surviving mutant when return(true) is injected.

+Adding these test cases increased the mutation score of isNaNRange from 83.333% to 100%.

 # Analysis drawn on the effectiveness of each of the test classes

 Initially, as seen in the uploaded pictures, the DataUtilities class had a mutation score of 88% and Range had 68%.